rikhuijzer/phd-thesis/chapters/acknowledgements.typ

 Frank, from you I have learned many things; especially that it's a good idea to have some optimism and tryout new tools.
 You have been a very reliable source of support for the most difficult software questions.
+You have a great
+#set page(header: header("Acknowledgements"))
-You have a great ability to see the big picture in complex technical problems.
+ability to see the big picture in complex technical problems.
 This has been very helpful in the development of the software, to always have a backup for questions.
 More importantly, you always made time for a chat even when you later started to run your own company.